 We have used a microeconometric model of household labour supply in order to evaluate, with Italian data, the behavioural and welfare effects of gender based taxation as compared to other policies based on different optimal taxation principles.
 This comparison is interesting because in our view the main implementation problem with GBT is the violation of the universality of personal income taxation.
-The results give support to A&I's expectations concerning the effects on women's employment and income but we cannot declare an unquestionable success for GBT.
+The results give support to the expectations concerning the effects on women's employment and income but we cannot declare an unquestionable success for GBT.
 First, the employment effect is modest.
 The effect on income is large for single women, but when read together with the small employment effect it appears more as a rent than as a reward to effort.
-Second, similar - and in some case even better - effects can be attained by WS policies (based on a different kind of tax-subsidy discrimination).
-Third, when a general social welfare evaluation criterion (GSW) is adopted for the whole sample, the best policies (UBI&WS, UBI, WS) are universalistic and based on unconditional transfers (UBI) or subsidies on low wages (WS) or both (UBI&WS).
+Second, similar effects can be attained by WS policies (based on a different kind of tax-subsidy discrimination).
+Third, when a general social welfare evaluation criterion (the GSW function) is adopted for the whole sample, the best policies (UBI&WS, UBI, WS) are universalistic and based on unconditional transfers (UBI) or subsidies on low wages (WS) or both (UBI&WS).
 It might be argued that we might obtain even better results with a combination of UBI&WS policies with GBT.
 However, the specific message of the results presented in this paper is that GBT, although technically correct, might face "political economy" difficulties not shared by other policies that in turn are able to produce comparable benefits.

 Two limitations of our analysis must be noted at this point.
 First, the microeconometric model of labour supply adopts a unitary approach, i.e. we assume that the household maximizes a utility function that represents the aggregate preferences of all the members.
 This approach implies that we cannot separately identify the welfare gain or losses of couples' female partners.
 It might then be argued that the gains received from GBT by women living in a couple are larger than those suggested by Table 4 according to the results on winners among couples.
-However, the men in the same couples are losers due to their higher marginal tax rates and the resources are shared within the couple: if the sharing parameter remains close to .5 (as the collective models of household behaviour typically estimate22), the welfare level of married women is reasonably approximated by the welfare level of couples.
-It remains true that we are not able to identify a possible change in the sharing rule due to a higher level of women's employment and income.23 The second possible limitation concerns the weak employment response obtained in the policy simulation.
+However, the men in the same couples are losers due to their higher marginal tax rates and the resources are shared within the couple: if the sharing parameter remains close to .5 (as the collective models of household behaviour typically estimate21), the welfare level of married women is reasonably approximated by the welfare level of couples.
+It remains true that we are not able to identify a possible change in the sharing rule due to a higher level of women's employment and income.
+The second possible limitation concerns the weak employment response obtained in the policy simulation.
 We have already noted how the equilibrium simulation contributes to this result.
 Moreover, our model accounts for the quantity constraints faced by the households and - at least in part - the weak supply effects might be due to the limited flexibility of the labour market prevailing in the survey year (1998).
-More recent datasets, reflecting a more varied menu of choices on the labour market, might produce a somewhat different picture.24

-22 See for example Cherchye et al. (2012).
+21 See for example Cherchye et al. (2012).